IntegralEquations/Inti.jl/docs/src/tutorials/geo_and_meshes.md

 Inti.entities(msh)
 ```

-This allows you into the `msh` object to extract e.g. the boundary mesh:
+This allows you to probe the `msh` object to extract e.g. the boundary mesh:

 ```@example geo-and-meshes
 viz(msh[Inti.boundary(Ω)]; color = :red)